 For a tourist city in Europe, Ghent is surprisingly affordable to visit.
 Purchasing a Ghent City Card for just €30 allows you free access to 18 different attractions in the city, as well as free public transportation, a 1 day bike rental, and a guided boat tour.
 Food and drink can also be done on a budget when you visit Ghent, visiting the local markets and delis to save on euros.

 Have I got you convinced?
-Here’s how you can spend 48 hours in the beautiful city of Ghent!
+Here’s how to spend 48 hours when you visit Ghent!

 *Note: Thanks to Visit Ghent for providing me with a complimentary CityCard.
 As always, all opinions expressed are 100% my own.